 For distance runners there are a number of marathons and half marathons around Wales at this time.
 What a great way to see Wales!

-Welsh half marathons including Anglesey Half Marathon, Llanelli Waterside Half Marathon on 3 March and a 20k run called Offa's 'Orror on 21 April.
+Welsh half marathons including Anglesey Half Marathon, Llanelli Half Marathon on 2 March 2014 and a 20k run called Offa's 'Orror on 13 April 2014.